hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 .. warning::

-   If you use JupyterLab as explained above, and you need to reproduce your numerical results at any time in the future, make sure you stick to choosing the same 'Toolchain version'.
+   If you use JupyterLab as explained above, and you need to reproduce your numerical results at any time in the future, make sure you stick to choosing the same toolchain.

 If the module-based environment explained above does not provide all packages that you need, then it is recommended to manage your custom-made R or Python environments by creating custom Jupyter kernels.